 If we talk about the modern iterations of the smoking jacket, almost all of them are shorter and more structured, which is why they are deemed appropriate for semi-formal or cocktail attire.
-As they are no longer used for practical purposes, manufacturers give much attention to their aesthetics.
-You can wear them on occasions that call for dressier attire, maybe in place of a blazer or even your dinner jacket.
+As the smoking jacket is no longer used for practical purposes, manufacturers give much attention to its aesthetics.
+You can wear it on occasions that call for dressier attire, maybe in place of a blazer or even your dinner jacket.

 Types Of Smoking Jackets

 If a smoking jacket suits your personal style, here are some types of smoking jackets that you could lay your hands on.

 Quilted Smoking Jackets

-We have talked about quilted lapels of the smoking jackets, but you will be amazed to find jackets completely crafted with quilted satin.
+We have talked about quilted lapels of the men’s smoking jackets, but you will be amazed to find jackets completely crafted with quilted satin.
 The material used for the jacket is in a contrasting color with the lapels, giving it an appealing look.